 ► Twitter Has A “Secret Formula” For Selecting Trending Topics.

 ► Twitter Does Censor “Obscene” Topics—And Plans More Censoring.

-1. Trending Topics Are NOT Always The Most Popular Things People Are Tweeting About: Buffer this
+1. Trending Topics Are NOT Always The Most Popular Things People Are Tweeting About:

 But for a topic to become a trend, it actually has to meet several criteria beyond just being “popular:”

 ► It has to have no foul language in it.

 ► It has to be popular with a lot of people in a short period of time—it has to “peak” in popularity.

 ► Total tweets AND the total number of people tweeting BOTH matter.
 But unless there are tweets from a lot of people—what Twitter calls “widespread popularity“—total tweets will NOT matter.